ddd-crew/core-domain-charts/README.md

 - What damage would occur to the brand if major or recurring failures happened in the domain?
 - Which cynefin domain does it fall within?

 Complexity can manifest in different forms.
-In addition to essential domai complexity, accidental technical complexity, and operational complexity, (sub)domains can be complex due to:
+Here are some clues for uncovering the essential domain complexity, accidental technical complexity, and operational complexity of each (sub)domain:

 - the difficulty in discovering potential value
 - designing the rules, logic, and workflows are fundamentally hard to get right